kipmyk/OOP/README.md

 # Personal Testing of Object-oriented programming - OOP

+This repository will be strictly for uploading all my small personal projects associated with OOP-PHP and will be uploading all the small exercises here.
+The main projects will be uploaded separately into their own repositories.

 ## Important of Object-oriented programming over procedural programming:

 1. OOP is faster and easier to execute